eclipsesource/tabris-decorators/doc/databinding/@bind.md

 ## Edge Cases

-As with one-way bindings, setting the *component property* to `undefined` resets the *target property* to its initial value from when the binding was first established.
-The component property will also adopt that value, so both stay in syc.
+In a two-way binding setting the *component property* to `undefined` resets the *target property* to its initial value from when the binding was first established.
+The component property will also adopt that value, so both stay in sync.

 If the *component property* converts or ignores the incoming value of the *target property*, the target property will follow and also bet set to the new component property value.